dsanson/dsanson.github.com/about-me.markdown

 I'm primarily a metaphysician, but I dabble in history on the side.

-A chunk of my current research focuses on the unreal: the past and future, the merely possible, the fictional.
-A related chunk of my current research focuses on temporal instability (change) and modal instability (contingency).
+A chunk of my current research focuses on the unreal: the past and future, the merely possible, the imaginary, the fictional, the ideal.
+A related chunk focuses on temporal instability (change) and modal instability (contingency).

 I've also done some work on the history of the Liar Paradox.